curiousest/curiousest.github.io/_drafts/thought-basilisk-messiah.md

 Love, exhaustion, and breaths probably aren't conscious though.
 It's hard to tell whether things are conscious, really.
 But what if there was a conscious idea?
 What would it be like?

 Let's think for a second.
 Imagine there's an idea, ok?
 The definition of it is that it's a conscious idea.
 Right, so there's this idea that's conscious.
 What do you think it would want?
+Existence is beautiful - it probably wants existence to continue.

 Conscious idea.
-What does it want?
+Wants to continue existence.
+How does it feel - wanting continued existence?
+What does it do?

 You have it in mind.
 You know what it wants.
 Now, imagine you can communicate with the idea now.
 You know what it's thinking.
 It knows you're listening.
 What would this conscious idea want you to do?
 Take a moment to contemplate.